Seneca-ICTOER/OSM620v1/docs/Labs/lab2.md

 1. **Connect Virtual Hard Disk:**
     * **Create a virtual hard disk** selected.
     * Size: **64 GB**
-    * Lave the rest at their defaults.
+    * Leave the rest at their defaults.
 1. **Installer Options:**
     * Select **Install an operating system from a bootable CD/DVD-ROM**
     * Select **Image file (.iso):**